 It might not seem fair, but life insurance companies can run a credit check on you in the application process.
 They are looking to see if you are reliable, trustworthy, and most importantly – are willing and able to pay your premiums.
 Credit scores can affect every little thing these days, so why wouldn’t life insurance premiums be one of them?

 Many companies will not run a credit check before giving you rates.
-If your credit is an issue and know about it before searching for life insurance, you should check with a broker to see which insurers will not take this into account.
+If your credit is an issue and you know about it before searching for life insurance, you should check with a broker to see which insurers will not take this into account.
 Otherwise, work to improve your credit score before applying.

 Just like with risky professions, those who like to live life on the wild side will have trouble securing cheap life insurance.
 If your hobbies are dangerous, you will have to do due diligence to find affordable rates.
-Examples of risky hobbies include: skydiving, scuba diving, racecar driving, hang gliding, bungee jumping, rock climbing.
+Examples of risky hobbies include skydiving, scuba diving, racecar driving, hang gliding, bungee jumping, rock climbing.

 If you find yourself often indulging in these thrilling hobbies, it might be time for you to take up safer ones.
-If not, talk to a broker with experience in finding cheap life insurance for thrill seekers like you.
+If not, talk to a broker with experience in finding cheap life insurance for thrill-seekers like you.